 This is perhaps the most important question when buying a microscope.
 Basically there are two types of microscopes: high power and low power.

 High power microscopes, also known as compound microscopes, have magnifications of up to 1000x.
 You would use a high power microscope for looking at very tiny things like bacteria, blood cells, life in pond water, cells and insect legs.

 High power microscopes are significantly more popular.
 They are also recommended for children, hobbyists and general use as one can see the truly “invisible” things with them.
 There are many more activities that one can do with a high power microscope and high power observations are arguably more exciting.
 High power microscopes are usually the types used in schools and universities.
 The most common magnification of these microscopes is 400x which is enough for use in nearly any application.

 Low power microscopes, also called “Stereo” or “Dissecting” microscopes, are used to look at larger things like a bee, a fly, fabric weaves, coins, rocks, stamps, soil or electrical components.
 Low power microscopes normally magnify at 10x to 50x and have two eye-pieces.
 This allows a “stereo” or 3 dimensional image that will have depth.
-The Konus 20-32x Microscope for example is an excellent choice as a low-power microscope.
-It is dual-occular, sturdy, LED illuminated and offers a supreme optical quality for its very affordable price.

 What is the Best Light Source?

 Having a good light source is important as it will allow you to see specimens more clearly, notice more detail and enjoy a higher quality image.